SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/operations/operations.md

 ### Printing the Output

-Finally, what remains is to print the calculated result in the console:
+Finally, what remains is to print the calculated result on the console:

 ![](/assets/chapter-4-2-images/03.Operations-08.png)